 4 years of Li Jiaqi: from nothing to king of cosmetics in live streams

 This Hunan guy, who started his live-streaming business in Shanghai in 2016, is now a “live-streaming king” for cosmetics products in less than 4 years.

 In the early days, live-streaming selling was only a subdivision derived from the live-streaming format.
 The anchors are mainly shopped, owners and models.
 The product category is relatively single, and the sales performance is more dependent on the traffic effect of celebrities.
 And what made Li Jiaqi famous was the small videos of lipstick tests in the live clips, which were sought after by many short video platforms.
 This form was called “live reality show”.

 The number of views and sales have increased significantly, giving the live anchor the right to bargain with businesses on the prices.
 Many merchants are willing to take the initiative to make profits because they have taken a fancy to the win-win cooperation for its brand promotion + product sales achieved by live-streaming sales.

 In the past, selling 100,000 pieces of lipstick may take a month.
 Now Li Jiaqi can hold a live-streaming sale and complete it in a few minutes.

 It is revealed that it is difficult for new brands and new products to have historical data on e-commerce platforms so that they can obtain “historical weight” in the background algorithm by sales volume and user feedback.
-The live stream can improve their search rankings for these new products and increased the chances of being seen.
+The live stream can improve their search rankings for these new products and increase the chances of being seen.

 Therefore, the merchants will take the operation with live-streaming KOLs as another form of advertising, and attribute the corresponding expenses to anchors and consumers with a discount.
 This is thus not just a “win-win” situation, but a “win-win-win” mode.